javiergcas/javiergcas.github.io/_pages/about.md

 ---

 {: .text-justify}
-I am an engineer turned scientist, driven by a passion for exploring how emerging technologies and big data can lead to discoveries and meaningful societal impact</b>.
+I am an engineer turned scientist, driven by a passion for exploring how emerging technologies and big data can lead to discoveries and meaningful societal impact.
 My career bridges <b>AI, computational modeling, and the life sciences</b>.
 From developing semantic web technologies at HP Labs to applying machine learning and deep learning to complex biological systems during my Ph.D. at Purdue University and later at the NIH, I have consistently pursued data-driven innovation to address real-world challenges.

 <b>Here is a chronological perspective of my professional career so far...</b>